dsa-ou/algoesup/src/docs/writing.md

 If you can't see any trend in the run-times, or they aren't what you expect, one possible cause is that the input sizes are too small.
-Increase `start_size` and run again the code cell.
+Increase `start` and run again the code cell.

 If after increasing the start size several times you still don't get the run-times you expect from your complexity analysis, then there might be other explanations: